asyaiv/Customer/README.md

 To witness synchronization in action copy and save the output of **GET** immediately after the first run.
 In 3 minutes after the first load the system will perform synchronization during which new records will be added and customer custID = 666 address will update.

-~ If you require a database reset please don’t hesitate to request a reset.
+~ If you require a database reset please don’t hesitate to contact me.